NEET/JEE Coaching Scholarship

 Answer:(d)

-Substances that cannot be broken down by biological processes in nature are non- biodegradable substances, e.g., polythene, detergent, PVC, plastics, Bakelite, DDT etc. On the other hand, substances that can be broken down by biological processes are said to be biodegradable, e.g., wood, paper, leather, grass, animal bones etc.
+Substances that cannot be broken down by biological processes in nature are non-biodegradable substances, e.g., polythene, detergent, PVC, plastics, Bakelite, DDT etc. On the other hand, substances that can be broken down by biological processes are said to be biodegradable, e.g., wood, paper, leather, grass, animal bones etc.

-(ii) and (iv) contains non-biodegradable items.
+(ii) and (iv) contain non-biodegradable items.

 Therefore option (D) is correct